Plane Crazy (video game): Levels

 Border Dash - a canyon map that features short sections over water and in a town.

 Dockland Dive - a map that takes place in an industrial area with sections flying through a cooling tower, through sewers and over water.

 Monument Rush - a canyon map that features a couple of water sections and caves.

 Volcano Rapids - a map that takes place high up in a volcano with sections flying through a jungle, over lava and water, in ancient ruins and, notably, through a waterfall.

 Sin City Run - a map that takes place entirely in a neon lit city at night.

 Drain Stormin (PS1 Exclusive) - a map that takes place in a series of storm drains.

 Reception

-The PC version received mixed reviews according to the review aggregation website GameRankings.
+The PC version received mixed reviews according to the review aggregation website GameRankings, reviews generally commented on the high difficulty of the game and how good it looked, for the time period.
+IGN said, "Just reaching the end of the initial courses takes numerous attempts, and players with a low threshold for failure will likely give up on the game before it even begins to reveal how good it really is.".
 Next Generation said, "Every now and then, a game comes along that promises to be something grand, but in reality, it stinks more than a huge pile of pig... well, you get the idea.
-Plane Crazy is one of those games."
+Plane Crazy is one of those games.".